cornejotux/asl_explorer/README.md

 # ASL explorer
 ## Shiny App to explore the length of salmon species across regions and time

-This shiny app was used in the Alaska Forum of the Environment 2018.
+It was used in the Alaska Forum of the Environment 2018.
+A live working version can be found here https://cornejo.shinyapps.io/ASL_shiny/ .